DamianZaremba/damianzaremba.co.uk/content/_posts/2011-08-23-quick-script-to-get-public-ips-on-a-natd-server.markdown

 layout: post
 title: Quick script to get public IPs on a NAT'd server
 tags:
-- FOSS
+- Foss
 - Fun
-- Knowledge Base
+- Knowledge base
 - Linux
-- bash
+- Bash
-- curl
+- Curl
-- ips
+- Ips
-- NAT
+- Nat
 ---

 A quick one liner to get the public equivalent of internal IPs on a box behind NAT: